 If you are interested in speaking with a clinician at Counseling and Psychological Services (CAPS), the first step is to complete an Initial Consultation (IC).
 During the IC, you will speak with a clinician briefly (around 15 minutes) to discuss your concerns and review options for support.
 To help support the diverse needs of Mason students, we offer Initial Consultations by phone or in person.
 If you request an IC by phone, you must be located in Virginia at the time of the phone call.

 There are two options for attending an Initial Consultation.

-- Alternatively, you can walk in to CAPS between 12:30 and 2:30 pm Monday through Friday starting the week of January 22, 2019, and meet with a clinician.
+- Alternatively, you can walk into CAPS between 12:30 and 2:30 pm Tuesday through Thursday starting the week of May 20, 2019, and meet with a clinician.
 These walk-in Initial Consultation appointments are the same as the scheduled Initial Consultations.
 Please note that these walk-in appointments are offered on a first-come first-serve basis until filled.
 We carefully assess the needs of every student that seeks services at CAPS.
 As such, it is difficult to determine how long you may have to wait to be seen during our walk-in hours.
 However, every effort will be made to have your needs assessed as soon as possible.